socketry/console/guides/getting-started/README.md

 `console` has several core concepts:

-- A log message which consists of a set of arguments and options, which includes a timestamp, severity, and other structured data.
+- A log message which consists of a set of arguments and options, which includes a timestamp, level, and other structured data.
 - A {ruby Console::Logger} instance which is the main entry point for logging for a specific system and writes data to a given output formatter.
 - An output instance such as {ruby Console::XTerm}, {ruby Console::Serialized::Logger} which formats these log messages and writes them to a specific output device.
 - An event instance, such as {ruby Console::Event::Progress} or {ruby Console::Event::Spawn} which represents a structured event within a system, which can be formatted in a specific way.